1 What are the conditions for obtaining a divorce?

 10 Are there alternative non-judicial means for solving issues relating to a divorce without going to court?

 A registry office or a notary may grant a divorce on agreement of the spouses.
-The legal consequences of a divorce (e.g. division of marital property) may be set out in an agreement between the spouses involved.
+The legal consequences of a divorce (e.g. division of matrimonial property) may be set out in an agreement between the spouses involved.

 In the event that the spouses have any disputes with regard to the circumstances of the divorce, there are no extrajudicial means for finding a solution.